Coins for the Cabinet

 Your spare change can make a big difference for those in need

-Look between your couch cushions and under your car seats, and you're likely to find prescriptions, eyeglasses and medical supplies disguised as loose change.
+When you look between your couch cushions and under your car seats, you're likely to find prescriptions, eyeglasses and medical supplies disguised as loose change.
 Those forgotten pennies, nickels, dimes and quarters can add up to emergency medical assistance for people in need.

 Give a Little, Help a Lot

-During the Coins for the Cabinet campaign, you can drop off your loose change at the customer service counter of any local Hy-Vee grocery store.
-You also can donate anytime by clicking on the "Contribute" button at the top of this page.
+During the November, 2013 Coins for the Cabinet campaign, people dropped off their loose change at the customer service counter of any local Hy-Vee grocery store.
+They also donated by clicking on the "Contribute" button at the top of this page.

 It doesn't take much to make a big difference in the lives of people faced with medical expenses they can't afford.
 For example: